Mariners vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Kevin Gausman (2-2) will make his sixth start of the season.
+- The Blue Jays will send Chris Bassitt (3-2) to the mound for his sixth start this season.

-- He has earned a quality start four times in five starts this season.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

-- Gausman has started five games this season, and he's lasted five or more innings four times.
-He averages 6.2 innings per appearance.
+- Bassitt has four starts in a row of five innings or more.

 |Opponent